noabmor/noabmor/README.md

 - 👋 Hi, I’m @noabmor
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning, practising and keeping updated.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Analytics, mostly with Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Sustainable, Marketing and social tasks, where data analysis is required.
-- 📫 How to reach me ...
+- 📫 You can reach me here and also by email: ninoskmp@gmail.com

 <!---
 noabmor/noabmor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
 Hello world

-I love hiking and yoga
-Currently learning data analysis
-Looking for collab in my coding reach me here
+That's all for now ;)